-Due Date Focus Outcomes Task type and overview of content and skills addressed Areas for Assessment (✓) or Assessment (✓) in task Α В C grade Wk.
-8 Term 2 RECKA7, RECSA7 Written response and creative representation Exploring the Bible. ✓ ✓ √ Wk.
-7 Term 4 RECKE7 RECSE7 Student centred project Affirming human dignity. √ 1 √
+Due Date Focus Outcomes Task type and overview of content and skills addressed Areas for Assessment (✓) Your in task Α В С grade Wk.
+7 Term 2 RECKA7, RECSA7 Written response Exploring the Bible. ✓ ✓ √ Wk.
+7 Term 4 RECKC7 RECSC7, RECKE7, RECSE7 Written examination Respecting human dignity, caring for our common home. ✓ ✓ √

-A Religious knowledge
+Α Religious knowledge

 В Research and religious enquiry skills

 С Communication of religious concepts and beliefs

 Code Descriptor.
-A student RECKA7 develop knowledge and understanding of the structure of the Bible and some of its principal themes RECSA7 consider and draw conclusions about the significance of the Bible for the faith journey of believers RECKB7 articulate an understanding of Jesus as the heart of Catholic community RECSB7 investigate and identify key characteristics of Catholic communities and explain how these communities witness to the mission of the Church, local and universal RECKC7 understands that human beings participate in, contribute to and are responsible for God's creation RECSC7 explores and identifies ways by which people may be stewards of creation RECKD7 understands the nature and purpose of common forms of prayer in the catholic tradition RECSD7 engages in a range of prayer forms and experiences RECKE7 identifies that being human involves rights and responsibilities RECSE7 applies Christian beliefs and principles to decision making processes
+A student RECKA7 develop knowledge and understanding of the structure of the Bible and some of its principal themes RECSA7 consider and draw conclusions about the significance of the Bible for the faith journey of believers RECKB7 articulate an understanding of Jesus as the heart of Catholic community RECSB7 investigate and identify key characteristics of Catholic communities and explain how these communities witness to the mission of the Church, local and universal RECKC7 understands that human beings participate in, contribute to and are responsible for God's creation RECSC7 explores and identifies ways by which people may be stewards of creation RECKD7 understands the nature and purpose of common forms of prayer in the Catholic tradition RECSD7 engages in a range of prayer forms and experiences RECKE7 identifies that being human involves rights and responsibilities RECSE7 applies Christian beliefs and principles to decision making processes